 But what about 1080p?

 Essentially, every game will receive an FPS boost, but only the games that get an “Xbox One X enhancement patch” will truly be able to reach stable 60 FPS on a 1080p screen.
 Even then, the graphical improvements are mostly negligible and come down to better anti-aliasing, slightly sharper textures, and a tad better effects.

-In the end, the only reason to get an Xbox One X if you don’t own a 4K TV is if you really want that performance boost or are planning on getting a 4K TV in the near future.
+In the end, the only reason to get an Xbox One X if you don’t own a 4K TV is if you really desire that performance boost or are planning on purchasing a 4K TV in the near future.

 As you could see in the above tab, there is a significant price gap between the Xbox One S and the Xbox One X.